lcyin/lcyin.github.io/Profile/readme.md

 ## Dream

 ### Become a sofeware developer
-I discover my interest in programming and plan to become a sofeware engineer.
-I studyed a **Build Websites from Scratch** online course from codecademy to learn fundamentals of  websites development.
-Then, I has studying a **Certificate in Business Information Technology** course from HKU Space since upgrate my education background.
-Everyday I catch on the skills required in sofeware development industry and I am ready to put maximum effort in this Bootscamp.
+I studied a <strong>Build Websites from Scratch</strong> online course from <i>Codecademy</i> to learn fundamentals of  websites development.
+Everyday I catch on new skils to become a Sofeware Developer.

 ### Own a Gym room
-Fitness is the first thing I am persist.
-Actually it is changed my life.
-Also, I enjoy to share my knowledge about fitness, so I want to have my own gym room.
-I completed a Personal Trainer course to acquire knowledge to train people.
+I have a lot of interest in Physical Fitness.
+Also, I am a Personal Trainer and I wnat to have my own Gym Studio that I can share my experience with others.

 ---